CVESD Report

 rules -- a result of state law.

-Even reformers concede state
+Even reformers concede

-law restricts the district to this
+state law restricts the district

-automated application of the
+of the practice.

 That doesn't mean the local

-teachers union doesn't like the
+teachers union doesn't like

-The teachers union is willing to
+The teachers union is willing

-howl about the pain inflicted by
+to howl about the pain

-these cuts on single schools
+inflicted by these cuts on

-like Jackson Elementary, but
+single schools like Jackson

-not willing to shoulder any of the
+shoulder any of the blame for

-blame for the make up of the
+the make up of the rules that

-rules that cause it to happen.
+cause it to happen.

 Ask union officials about the